sandramcardona/PyBer_Analysis/README.md

 There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.
 (4 pt)

 Resources: city_data.csv

+✓There is a description of the differences in the ride-sharing data for ALL SIX metrics by city type. ✓There is a statement summarizing THREE business recommendations addressing disparities among the city types.